NashWellington/NNES/compatibility.md

 * Crash on opcode 32 at PC $8012

 ## Castlevania
-* Horizontal scrolling is clearly broken
-* Whip sfx incorrect

 ## Contra
-* Glitchy horizontal scrolling

 ## Donkey Kong
 * Pulse sound channels mute when they're not supposed to
-* Triangle sound channel's pitch seems to be too low
+* Triangle sound channel's pitch seems to be too low (not sure about this one)

 ## Double Dragon
 * Mapper 1, 128K PRG-ROM, 128K CHR-ROM